|Nutritional Guidelines (per serving)|

-Grease a 33 x 23cm Swiss roll tin, line with baking parchment.
+Grease a 33x23 cm Swiss roll tin and line with baking parchment.

-Using a large bowl, whisk the eggs until fluffy and pale in colour.
-Sift over the flour and cocoa, gently fold the two together.
-Do not over mix.
+Using a large bowl, whisk the eggs until fluffy and pale in color.

 Pour the cake batter into the tin.
-Bake for 8-10 minutes or until the cake is golden and lightly risen
+Bake for 8 to 10 minutes or until the cake is golden and lightly risen

 Cut a piece of baking parchment slightly larger than the cake.
 Place onto a worktop, sprinkle with icing sugar and swiftly turn the cake onto the paper.
 Remove the lining paper.

-Gently score 2.5cm in from the long side of the cake.
+Gently score 2 1/2 cm in from the long side of the cake.
 Starting from the top end roll the cake up with the paper on the inside.
 Place to one side to cool.

-Place the chocolate and 450 ml cream into a bowl, place over a pan of barely simmering water to melt.
+Add the chocolate and cream to a bowl and place over a pan of barely simmering water to melt.
 Once melted, put into the fridge to cool and thicken.

-Unroll the cake, spread the top side with 1/3 of the chocolate cream top this with the whipped cream and roll once more, this time as tightly as you can.
+Unroll the cake, spread the top side with 1/3 of the chocolate cream, followed by the whipped cream and roll once more, this time as tightly as you can.